yingzhuchin/docs/v21.1/demo-low-latency-multi-region-deployment.md

 Be sure to use the exact version of MovR specified in the commands: `movr:19.09.2`.
 This tutorial relies on the SQL schema in this specific version.
 {{site.data.alerts.end}}

-1. Still on the client VM in the US East region, load the MovR schema and initial data for the cities of New York, Chicago, and Seattle, pointing at the address of the US East load balancer:
+1. On the client VM in the US East region, run the following command to load the MovR schema and initial data for the cities of New York, Chicago, and Seattle, and to point at the address of the US East load balancer:

     {% include copy-clipboard.html %}
     ~~~ shell